 Peter

-He doesn’t get the fares and travel pattern allowance because his employer has provided transport to and from his home and the job site.
+He doesn’t get the fares and travel pattern allowance because his employer has provided free transport to and from his home and the job site.

 Example – distant work using own vehicle